First trial of Capitol rioters ends with conviction all counts

 READ MORE: Proud Boys leader arrested and charged with conspiracy in Capitol insurrection

 Reffitt, 49, of Wylie, Texas, didn’t testify at his trial, which started last Wednesday.
-He didn’t visibly react to the verdict, but his face was covered by a mask.
+He showed little visible reaction to the verdict, but his face was covered by a mask.

+Outside court, his wife Nicole said the verdict was “against all American people.
+If you’re going to be convicted on your First Amendment rights, all Americans should be wary.
+This fight has just begun.”

+She said her husband was being used as an example by the government.
+“You are all in danger,” she said.

 During the trial’s closing arguments on Monday, Assistant U.S. Attorney Risa Berkower told jurors that Reffitt drove to Washington, D.C., intending to stop Congress from certifying President Joe Biden’s electoral victory.
 Reffitt proudly “lit the fire” that allowed others in a mob to overwhelm Capitol police officers near the Senate doors, the prosecutor said.